mufafa9/vowel-cli-improved/README.md

 # vowel-cli-improved

-A command-line tool to count vowels and consonants in text.
+A command-line tool that gives anaylisis of english grammar from a file.

 ## Installation